Aetopia/Halo-Infinite-PC-Guide/Pages/Visual-Quality-Tweaks.md

     4. Configure the sharpness and film grain values for the game.

 - **NVIDIA Image Scaling**
+    > [!NOTE]
     > This is a proper upscaling technology shipped by the NVIDIA Driver, supposed to be a successor to NVIDIA Image Sharpening.

-    1. Open up the NVIDIA Control Panel, under Manage 3D Settings, Program Settings, select Halo Infinite.
+    > 1. Open up the NVIDIA Control Panel, under Manage 3D Settings, Program Settings, select Halo Infinite.
-    2. Enable NVIDIA Image Scaling and also **enable** the overlay indicator.
+    > 2. Enable NVIDIA Image Scaling and also **enable** the overlay indicator.
-    3. Configure the sharpness values for the game.
+    > 3. Configure the sharpness values for the game.

-    > [!NOTE]
-    > It's possible to even use Scaling Resolutions.<br>
-    > Use refer to the [Modifications](Modifications.md) page.

 - **Negative LOD Bias**
     > [!IMPORTANT]